Best practices for SMS Marketing Compliance in 2024

 • Simple instructions for opting out

 Make opting out easy.
-If it’s too difficult, you’re not only violating the law, you’re encouraging people to report your texts as spam, which can lead to phone carriers blocking your number.
+If it’s too difficult, you’re not only violating the law, but you’re also encouraging people to report your texts as spam, which can lead to phone carriers blocking your number.

 Step 4.
 Publish terms and conditions and privacy policy